laibaa1209/spoken-language-classifier/README.md

 # spoken-language-classifier
-Probabilistic Language Classification on French, German and Belarusian.
+Probabilistic Language Classification on French, German and Italian.